Parish Records - An Introduction

 What can a Record tell me - what Information does it hold?

-Burial Records: You should be able to find the name and, especially for children, the father's name.
-They also may note the age of the deceased.
+Burial Records: You should be able to find the name, the father's name and the date of burial.
+The age is also noted in later records.